-San Diego Unified School District's responses to the noncompliance findings identified in our audit are described in the accompanying Schedule of Audit Findings and Questioned Costs.
-San Diego Unified School District's responses were not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on them.
+San Diego Unified School District's response to the noncompliance finding identified in our audit is described in the accompanying Schedule of Audit Findings and Questioned Costs.
+San Diego Unified School District's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on it.